23andme: how to use genetic testing while ensuring privacy

 Human behavior is 93 percent predictable, research shows | Northeastern University News

-Human behavior is 93 percent predictable, a group of leading Northeastern University network scientists recently found.
+via www.northeastern.edu Human behavior is 93 percent predictable, a group of leading Northeastern University network scientists recently found.
 Distinguished Professor of Physics Albert-László Barabási and his team studied the mobility patterns of anonymous cell-phone users and concluded that, despite the common perception that our actions are random and unpredictable, human mobility follows surprisingly regular patterns.
-The team’s research is published in the current issue of Science magazine.
-Barabási, who is also director of Northeastern’s Center for Complex Network Research, and his team studied the real-time trajectory of 100,000 anonymous cell-phone users.
-We now know that when it comes to processes driven by human mobility—such as epidemic modeling, urban planning, and traffic engineering—it is scientifically possible to predict people’s movement.
+The … Continue reading Human behavior is 93 percent predictable, research shows | Northeastern University News

 What a collector loses (and gains) in the age of music downloading – The Boston Globe

-An interesting take on the social science of digital music which uses Locke’s perspective on ownership of property to argue that companies will need to consider ways to add context to technologies which become increasingly untouchable.
+http://www.boston.com An interesting take on the social science of digital music which uses Locke's perspective on ownership of property to argue that companies will need to consider ways to add context to technologies which become increasingly untouchable. via

 Borderland State Park: Mountain bike, jog, xc ski, and swim with leeches

+Department of Conservation and Recreation - It's Your Nature.
 A good place to swim?
 It appears so.
 Very clear water.
-And not a leach to be seen, contrary to one mountain biker‘s postings..
+And not a leach to be seen, contrary to one mountain biker's postings..
+Related articles State seeking wildlife artists for parks project (bostonherald.com) USDA awards Mass. $1 million for reforestation (bostonherald.com) New Bridge For Bikers … Continue reading Borderland State Park: Mountain bike, jog, xc ski, and swim with leeches